pupilfirst/wd201-scripts/working-with-npm/write-first-node-program/README.md

 });
 ```

-The above command provides you with the content of the file.
+The `readFile` function in the above command provides you with the content of the file `home.html`.
 Next, we will use the HTTP server to render the above content in a port of our choice, here the `localhost:3000`.

 ```js
 fs.readFile("home.html", function (err, home) {